 Using the collected diagnostics data, you can configure autoscaling for your VMs.
-You can also configure logs to store the data and set up alerts to let you know when performance isn't quite right.
+You can also configure Azure Monitor Logs to store the data and set up alerts to let you know when performance isn't right.

 You can create alerts based on specific performance metrics.
 Examples of the issues you can be alerted about include when average CPU usage exceeds a certain threshold, or available free disk space drops below a certain amount.
-Alerts can be configured in the Azure portal, using Azure PowerShell, or the Azure CLI.
+Alerts can be configured in the Azure portal, using Azure Resource Manager templates, or Azure CLI.

 Azure Service Health

 Azure Service Health provides personalized guidance and support when issues in Azure services affect you, and helps you prepare for upcoming planned maintenance.
 Azure Service Health alerts you and your teams using targeted and flexible notifications.

 Azure Resource health helps you diagnose and get support when an Azure issue impacts your resources.
 It informs you about the current and past health of your resources and helps you mitigate issues.
 Resource health provides technical support when you need help with Azure service issues.

 The Azure Activity Log is a subscription log that provides insight into subscription-level events that have occurred in Azure.
 The log includes a range of data, from Azure Resource Manager operational data to updates on Service Health events.
 You can click Activity Log in the Azure portal to view the log for your VM.